open-feature/flagd-schemas/README.md

 # schemas

-Schemas and spec files pertaining to OpenFeature
+Schemas and spec files pertaining to OpenFeature.
+The Schema is available in the Buf Schema Registry, and can be found [here](https://buf.build/open-feature/flagd).

 <br />
 When the below commands are used the generated code is placed in the parent directory